Build a restaurant site for menus, requests, and updates.

 Show hours, address, service area, event availability, photos, reviews, and the details guests check before visiting.

-Recommended restaurant website pages.
+Recommended restaurant pages.

 Menu page